keepthrifty/keepthrifty.github.io/_posts/2016-09-18-the-price-of-an-extra-day.md

 # Whoa #

 It's a cool thought - correlating the impact your day at work has on your retirement.

-It's one thing to _think_ about this; it's another thing to actually __calculate__ it.
+{% assign tweet-text = "It's one thing to think about this; it's another thing to actually calculate it." %}

+{% include tweet-link.html %}

 With my addiction to [spreadsheets]({{ site.url }}/tags#spreadsheets), I took some time to figure out the math and put together a spreadsheet to figure out what the impact of an extra day or an extra dollar is.